El Angel poster

 The inciting incident occurs at 13 minutes when Carlos meets Ramón at school and is instantly infatuated.
 This encounter disrupts his solitary criminal existence, introducing desire for connection.
 He becomes fixated on entering Ramón's world and family..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Carlos brings Ramón along on a robbery, actively choosing to corrupt his only friend and pull him into the criminal underworld.
+This reveals the protagonist's commitment to Carlos brings Ramón along on a robbery, actively choosing to corrupt his only friend and pull him into the criminal underworld.
 This is Carlos's irreversible decision to make Ramón his partner rather than leave crime behind., moving from reaction to action.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Carlos murders Ramón's parents in their home.
 This is the "whiff of death" and Carlos's darkest act—destroying the family he longed to be part of and killing the parents of the person he loves.
-All possibility of redemption dies., indicates the protagonist at their lowest point.
+All possibility of redemption dies., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 81% of the runtime.
 Carlos is finally captured by police.
 He accepts his fate with strange serenity, understanding that his freedom was always an illusion.
 This realization—that he was always destined for this end—propels him into the finale., demonstrating the transformation achieved throughout the journey.